Shingo Nishimura

-Shingo Nishimura (西村眞悟, Nishimura Shingo); born 7 July 1948) is a former Japanese politician who was a member of the House of Representatives from 1993 to 2014.
+Shingo Nishimura (西村眞悟, Nishimura Shingo) is a former Japanese politician who was a member of the House of Representatives from 1993 to 2014.
 Nishimura is known for his negationism of Japanese war crimes committed during World War II.

 Background and career

 A native of Sakai and graduate of Kyoto University Faculty of Law, Nishimura was elected to the Diet for the first time in 1993 after an unsuccessful run the year prior.

 On 2005, because of violations of the Lawyer Act, Nishimura is divested his lawyer license.

 Three other members of his family have also been members of the House of Representatives: